Social Democratic Party (UK, 1990–present): Economy and agriculture

-The party supports restrictions on imported agricultural products, using a slogan "cheap food is very expensive".
-The party claims that while imported food appears cheap, it damages British agriculture and results in deteriorating public health, degrading fields, rivers and wildlife of the British countryside, and rural flight.
-The SDP proposes establishing charter co-operatives and regional marketing boards that would provide for 'small-scale producers', as well as a regulatory body for supermarkets that would clamp down on practices that are disadvantaging domestic farmers.
-It also calls for a state-provided affordable housing for farm workers, and for a ban on the routine use of antibiotics, TV and online advertisement of junk food, and of food imports that do not meet the environmental and animal welfare standards of the UK.
+The SDP published its agricultural policies, "Farms Fields and Food" in March 2024; its proposals include imposing import tariffs on agricultural products, establishing charter co-operatives and regional marketing boards that would provide for 'small-scale producers', as well as regulating supermarket practices that disadvantage domestic farmers.
+It also calls for affordable housing for farm workers, and for a ban on the routine use of antibiotics, advertisements of junk food, and of food imports that do not meet British standards.